David-Smile/dynamic-to-do-list-js/README.md

 ### Adding Tasks
 - Type your task in the input field
 - Click the "Add Task" button or press Enter
+- Tasks are automatically saved to local storage

 ### Removing Tasks
 - Click the "Remove" button next to any task to delete it
+- Removed tasks are automatically removed from local storage

+### Data Persistence
+- Your tasks will be automatically saved
+- Tasks will remain available even after closing the browser
+- Tasks will be restored when you reopen the page

 ## Browser Support

-The application works on all modern browsers that support ES6+ JavaScript features.
+The application works on all modern browsers that support:
+- ES6+ JavaScript features
+- Local Storage API

 ## License